-The University of the Commons: a New Progressive Alternative in San Francisco
+The University of the Commons: a Progressive Alternative in San Francisco

 by Molly Hankwitz

-The University of the Commons (UOTC) kicked off its first line up of classes on June 4th, 2012.
-The six courses are taught by qualified teachers from as far afield from San Francisco as Emory University in Atlanta; Queensland University of Technology in Brisbane, Australia; Northwestern University in Chicago and Columbia University in New York.
-There are also local activists involved, some wearing both scholars' and political organizers' hats.
+The University of the Commons (UOTC) kicked off its first schedule of classes on June 2nd, 2012.
+The six courses would be taught by educators from as far afield from San Francisco as Emory University in Atlanta; Queensland University of Technology in Australia; Northwestern University in Chicago and Columbia University in New York.
+There would also be local activists involved.
+Some would wear both scholars' and political organizers' hats.

-People were excited at the promise of starting a really great project for higher learning, and to be able to teach what we wanted, as we wanted, without money and profit motives and administrative harnessing to get in our way.
-At the same time, no one could really agree on how to begin, and there already seemed to be different camps.
-Some wanted structure.
-Some wanted to dispense with it.
-This conversation went on for a long time, back and forth without any real agreement.
-Then two members threw books at the project, and came up with a long and tedious process proposal which kind of confused things more.
-Others posted articles like The Tyranny of Structuralessness and or well-known activist pamphlets on consensus-based decision making, and hoped for the best.
-At its worst, Process bogged us down.
-People left.
+Participants were excited at the posssibility of starting a really great project for no-cost higher learning; to be able to free form teach as we wanted, without money and profit motives and administrative harnessing to get in our way.
+At the same time, we failed to agree on how to begin, and there already seemed to be different camps among us when we had our first real meeting.
+Some wanted what they called structure, others, to dispense with it and "let things grow."
+Diamond Dave Whittaker, hand snaking in the air, reminded us not to panic, but to "keep it organic."
+This conversation went on for a long time, back and forth without any real agreement or sides and then two participant threw books on Collective formation and Consensus building at the group.
+We were reading On Conflict and Consensus and we came up with a long "process proposal" which tended to confused things more because others thought of this as "structure."
+Articles like The Tyranny of Structuralessness were thrown out as justifications for building a collective that knew how to operate as one.
+Failure to protect Collective action was at the heart of the first free universities problem.
+The Collective got pushed around.
+But, we could also see that Process bogged us down when it came to shaping a project.
+There was either a Collective well formed without a Project, or a Project imagined without a Collective.
+Participants left, impatient with the ideological debate.
 At best, it formed us into a coherent group with an approach to meetings that allowed for voting, motions, and a conservancy of ideas: minutes would be taken, transparency would be in effect, and we could grow.

 It took us months to come up with what we really wanted, and that was a name.
 This was a long process—we were meeting every month and were talking online back and forth during that time.
 We had a list of possible names that we threw out in a brainstorming session provoked by one of our artist members.
 That list was sent around and we ended up voting for our top three, or something like that, and eventually whittling it down.
 Process, which included some good things like learning not to interrupt others and to obey a "stack" in which folks had the right to speak in a particular order, but also some very negative elements which was that we tended to become too formal, start speaking a formal tongue which hampered and stifled creativity.
 At times I simply could not stand seeing anyone I had ever socialized with in the context of these meetings.
 Arrgh.